M.S. Degree Requirements

 • File their Graduate Committee and Academic Plan to outline their research focus and program of study.

-During the summer term, students will complete their research component:
+During the summer term, students will typically complete their research component:

 • ECON 5990: Research Course (2 credits)